RU-System-Software-and-Security/ELISE-2021/README.md

 ### Other resources

 The implementation of DeepZip can be found at https://github.com/mohit1997/DeepZip.
-We also provide more memory effecient training file, compression file and decompression file (trainer.py, compressor.py and decompressor.py).
+We also provide a more memory effecient training file (trainer.py).